What is Gitcoin (GTC)?

 TLDR

-Gitcoin (GTC) is a decentralized platform empowering communities to fund and govern public goods in the Ethereum ecosystem through innovative mechanisms like quadratic funding and decentralized identity tools.
+Gitcoin (GTC) is a decentralized funding platform empowering communities to finance Ethereum-based public goods and open-source projects through innovative mechanisms like quadratic funding.

 Deep Dive